Accident At Work Claims Guide – How Much Compensation Can I Claim?

 Your employer may alter your workload, working hours or role to meet your needs.
 They may also help to organise meetings with occupational therapists to further help you settle back into work.

-Broadly, a no win no fee agreement is a contract made between a solicitor and the client they are helping.
-Whilst it will include things such as details of the solicitors’ terms and conditions and may contain details on what services are being provided.
-The important part for claimants to look at are the terms and conditions or payment.
+Broadly, a No Win No Fee agreement is a contract made between a solicitor and the client they are helping.
+Whilst it will include things such as details of the solicitors’ terms and conditions, it may also contain details on what services are being provided.

-The no win no fee agreement should include clear information on the conditions under which you will need to pay your solicitor and the fees they could expect to be paid.
-For example, it should state that in the event that your UK Law solicitor does not win your case, they should not expect to be paid.
-If the solicitor does with your claim they then expect to be paid for their services and a success fee.
+The No Win No Fee agreement, or Conditional Fee Agreement, should include clear information on the conditions under which you will need to pay your solicitor and the success fees they could expect to be paid.
+For example, it should state that in the event that your solicitor does not win your case, they should not expect to be paid.
 Typically you could expect to pay up to about 25% of your settlement to them.
 This is capped at this amount.

-To find out more about how a no win no fee UK Law solicitor could help you, please call our team today.
+To find out more about how a No Win No Fee solicitor could help you, please call our team today.

 In addition to the information which we have provided in this guide, you can also use the resources below to learn more about what to do if involved in or injured by an accident at work.